sachealthit/Docs/README.md

 ## *Description*

-Hosts external resources that can be used in Tableau dashboards.
+Hosts external resources that can be used in Tableau dashboards examples are listed below:

+* Placing the SACHS logo in the left upper corrner.

+* Using the shapes mark card with custom images.

+*